 In this case, medical treatment may be needed, especially if your condition is painful and interfering with your everyday activities.

 If you’ve experienced any of the following, see your doctor right away:

 - congestion lasting longer than 2 weeks

-- congestion that is accompanied by a high fever that has lasted more than three days
+- congestion accompanied by a high fever lasting more than 3 days

 - green nasal discharge along with sinus pain and fever

 - a weakened immune system, asthma, or emphysema

-You should also see your doctor right away if you’ve had a recent head injury, and you are now having bloody nasal discharge or a constant flow of clear discharge
+You should also see your doctor right away if you’ve had a recent head injury and are now having bloody nasal discharge or a constant flow of clear discharge.